-We can configure the daemon flags and environment variables for our Docker daemon in different ways, however, the recommended way is to configure daemon flags and environment variables are to use the platform-independent file that is ‘daemon.json’.
-The default path of this file is ‘/etc/docker’ and it does not exist when we install Docker.
+We can configure the daemon flags and environment variables for our Docker daemon in different ways; however, the recommended way to configure daemon flags and environment variables is to use the platform-independent file that is ‘daemon.json’.
+The default path of this file is ‘/etc/docker,’ and it does not exist when we install Docker.
 We have to create this file when we configure daemon flags or environment variables the first time.
-We need to restart the Docker service after making changes to the ‘daemon.json’ file to enforce the changes.
+We must restart the Docker service after changing the ‘daemon.json’ file to enforce the changes.

 Let’s understand how we can configure Docker daemon flags or environment variables with the below examples: –